miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/login-and-logout.md

 - userId: a unique identifier that we can recognize the user by
 - forbidProfiling: true if the user has refused all cookies and false if they have accepted them (if true, personalized content will be desactivated).

-When your user log out, simply call `window.miam.user.reset()` to disconnect the user from Mealz
+When your user log out, call `window.miam.user.reset()` to disconnect the user from Mealz.
+Additionally, when the user logs out, you must pass the authless ID in the headers, as detailed in the [Pre-rendered Components](../features/pre-rendered-components) section.

 ```ts
 // Example Setup